Why should we consider start using anonymous browsers instead of regular ones?

 2. Epic Privacy Browser

-Epic browser is a Chromium-based anonymous web browser come with the ability to stops 600+ tracking attempts in an average browsing session.
+Epic browser is a Chromium-based anonymous web browser comes with the ability to stop 600+ tracking attempts in an average browsing session.
 Epic restricts websites from showing ads, fingerprinting, crypto mining, ultrasound signaling and more.

-When you’re using Epic with encrypted proxy on, your data is encrypted and hidden from the government, from your ISP, from Google and from hundreds of data collectors.
+When you’re using Epic with an encrypted proxy on, your data is encrypted and hidden from the government, from your ISP, from Google and from hundreds of data collectors.
 And when you close the Epic browser after internet surfing, it automatically deletes the browsing history, cookies, web cache, databases, web, Flash & Silverlight cookies — literally everything that compromises your privacy.

 Available on: Windows, Mac

 3. Comodo Dragon / Ice Dragon

 Comodo created two flavors of anonymous browsers.
-One named Comodo Dragon — a Chromium-based secure web browser comes with all of Chrome’s features plus the unparalleled level of security and privacy.
-And the other named Comodo IceDragon — based on Mozilla Firefox which features several security, performance and feature enhancements over the core build.
+One named Comodo Dragon — a Chromium-based secure web browser comes with all of Chrome’s features plus an unparalleled level of security and privacy.
+And the other is named Comodo IceDragon — based on Mozilla Firefox which features several security, performance and feature enhancements over the core build.

-Both these Comodo privacy web browsers possess top-level security features to anonymize your browsing data from the third party.
-One of the notable feature available on the free version is the virtualized mode that isolates the browser from the host system.
-Which can be attained by installing Comodo’s free antivirus software, Comodo Internet Security (CIS).
+Both these Comodo privacy web browsers possess top-level security features to anonymize your browsing data from a third party.
+One of the notable features available on the free version is the virtualized mode that isolates the browser from the host system.
+This can be attained by installing Comodo’s free antivirus software, Comodo Internet Security (CIS).

 Available on: Windows, Mac, Linux

 4. SRWare Iron

 SRWare Iron — another one of the best private browsers based on the open-source Chromium project.
 The secure browser offers the same features as Chrome — but without the critical points that the privacy concern.
 It primarily aims to eliminate usage tracking and other privacy-compromising functionality that the Google Chrome browser includes.

 Available on: Windows, Mac, Linux, Android